-Brandie Evans has been with LPA since August 2021.
+Brandie Evans has been with Legacy Prep since August 2021.
 Prior to taking on her role as the Co-Managing Director, Director of Operations, she served on Legacy Preparatory Academy’s Board of Directors from 2017-2021.
-She graduated from the University of Utah with a Bachelors Degree in Political Science and Consumer and Community Studies.
+She graduated from the University of Utah with a Bachelor's Degree in Political Science and Consumer and Community Studies.
 It is at the University of Utah where she fell in love with the nonprofit sector and the profound impact those organizations have on our community.
 She went on to later complete a graduate-level certification in Nonprofit Excellence.
 She aspires to get her Master’s degree in the future.

 She also serves as a State Representative for the Utah Chapter of the Children’s Tumor Foundation; an organization that helps to raise awareness and funds for Neurofibromatosis (NF) research, a disorder her young daughter suffers from.

-Mrs. Evans is inspired by the amazing students who attend LPA.
+Mrs. Evans is inspired by the amazing students who attend Legacy Prep.
 Her mission is to give every child the tools, experiences, and relationships that bring the best out in them so when they become an adult they feel prepared and confident to step out into a world that engages their talents and abilities.

 Brandie and her husband have two children.
 In her free time, she enjoys swimming, hiking, snowmobiling, and traveling with her family.

-Mrs. Stringfellow is inspired by the amazing students who walk LPA’s halls each day and strives to create an environment where they can thrive.
+Mrs. Stringfellow is inspired by the amazing students who walk Legacy’s halls each day and strives to create an environment where they can thrive.
 In her spare time, she likes to swim, quilt, read, travel, and spend time with her family.

 After graduating with her bachelor's degree, Mrs. Brierley accepted a job with the Davis School District as a special education teacher.
-After nearly fourteen years of teaching in an elementary resource setting, she joined LPA as a special education teacher.
+After nearly fourteen years of teaching in an elementary resource setting, she joined Legacy Prep as a special education teacher.
 During the 2014-2015 school year, Mrs. Brierley took on the role of Special Education Director.

 She has had a passion for working with and helping students with special needs since her experience in high school as a student assistant for students with severe disabilities.
 Although currently not teaching, she loves the opportunity she has to continue to impact the lives of students with special needs.